 - 281. IAG's reasoning, adopted from QBE's submissions, is as follows.
 First, the proper law of the contract is Victoria; second, that the word "Act" in section 61A of the Property Law Act 1958 (Vic) refers to Acts passed by the Commonwealth parliament as well as the parliament of Victoria; third, that the policy does not reveal a contrary intention, and fourth that the Biosecurity Act meets the description of a re-enactment of the Quarantine Act. - 282.
 That reasoning should be rejected for the following reasons. - 283.
-First, the words of the policy do indicate a contrary intention.
-151 - 284.
+First, the words of the policy do indicate a contrary intention. - 284.
 The words of the clause are clear and unambiguous: cover it is only excluded for diseases that are "declared to be quarantinable diseases under the Quarantinable Act 1908 and subsequent amendments".
 As explained by Meagher JA and Ball J, "the insurers have chosen a specific mechanism for determining which infectious or contagious human diseases should be excluded".
 There is no evidence, and IAG does not suggest, that the reference to the Quarantine Act was a mistake, or that there was a mistake in the parties' language.
-The exclusion has work to do: as Hammerschlag J explained: 153 "the words used are not incoherent and the exclusion still has work to do because the diseases declared under the Quarantine Act to be quarantinable diseases were still identifiable and the repealed Act".
-That same reasoning compels the rejection of IAG's position: the reference to the Quarantine Act has work to do and, as
+The exclusion has work to do: as Hammerschlag J explained: "the words used are not incoherent and the exclusion still has work to do because the diseases declared under the Quarantine Act to be quarantinable diseases were still identifiable and the repeal of the Quarantine Act did not affect or annul "anything duly done" under the reference to the Quarantine Act has work to do and, as

-151 Cf QBE at [29].
+&lt;sup>151 Cf QBE at [29].

-152 Wonkana at [37].
+&lt;sup>152 Wonkana at [37].
 See, also, at [45].

-153 Wonkana at [125].
+&lt;sup>153 Wonkana at [125].